 - Open network underlay is a cost-effective physical infrastructure with no proprietary hardware lock-in that can leverage open source.

-- Open Networking solutions are a must, as understanding the implications of open source in large complex data center environments.
+- Open Networking solutions are a must, as understanding the implications of open source in large, complex data center environments is essential.